Yvan Muller: Citroën (2014–2016)

 Muller driving the Citroën C-Elysée WTCC at the 2014 Race of Japan.

-In August 2013 it was announced that Muller would join Citroën Racing for the 2014 World Touring Car Championship season alongside nine–time World Rally Champion Sébastien Loeb in a two–year deal.
+In August 2013, it was announced that Muller would join Citroën Racing for the 2014 World Touring Car Championship season alongside nine–time World Rally Champion Sébastien Loeb in a two–year deal.

 Muller is founder and team principal of Yvan Muller Racing, which enters cars in various motorsport disciplines including sports car racing, and also helps to train young drivers.

-Muller announced that the 2016 season would be his last in the WTCC, as he was retiring from the sport to concentrate on his family and race team.
+Muller announced that the 2016 season would be Muller's last in the WTCC, as he was retiring from the sport to concentrate on his family and race team.

 Volvo (2017)

-During 2017 he took on a role as test- and development-driver for Polestar Cyan Racing.
+During 2017, Muller took on a role as test- and development-driver for Polestar Cyan Racing.
 He returned to the championship to replace Nestor Girolami for the season finale in Qatar.

 M Racing-YMR (2018)

-In 2018 returned to full-time racing with a couple self-owned Hyundai i30 N TCRs for himself and Thed Björk.
+In 2018, Muller returned to full-time racing with a couple self-owned Hyundai i30 N TCRs for himself and Thed Björk.
 He finished runner-up in the drivers championship and M Racing-YMR was the teams champions.

 Cyan Racing Lynk & Co (2019-2020)

-For 2019 he returned to Cyan Racing driving one of four Lynk & Co 03 TCR.
+For 2019, Muller returned to Cyan Racing driving one of four Lynk & Co 03 TCR.

 Other racing categories

-He primarily races in touring cars, but also participates in other categories.
+Muller primarily races in touring cars, but also participates in other categories.

-In particular, he has won the Andros Trophy Ice Racing Championship 10 times (a record), with 46 race victories (also a record).
+In particular, he has won the Andros Trophy Ice Racing Championship ten times (a record), with 46 race victories (also a record).

-During the early years of his career, he competed in the 24 Hours of Le Mans in 1993 and 1996, but did not finish.
+During the early years of his career, Muller competed in the 24 Hours of Le Mans in 1993 and 1996, but did not finish.
 He was originally entered to take part in the 1999 race in an Audi R8C but withdrew from the squad before any official running.

-In 2007, he participated in the Dakar Rally.
-In 2009 (following the 2008 cancellation) he also participated in the Dakar Rally in South America, but he withdrew during the 5th stage.
+In 2007, Muller participated in the Dakar Rally.
+In 2009 (following the 2008 cancellation), he also participated in the Dakar Rally in South America, but he withdrew during the fifth stage.
 He represented France in the 2007 Race of Champions, alongside Sébastien Bourdais.
 He participated in the Rallye de France–Alsace in a Citroën Xsara WRC, a round of the 2010 World Rally Championship.